ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 of Ray worker nodes.

-#### Can we create a new spark session in Ray autoscaler process instead of reusing parent process spark session ?
-So that we can avoid create a spark job server.

-This way it means creating a separate spark application but not running Ray cluster in parent process spark application, but the `setup_ray_cluster` is designed to start a Ray cluster via current spark application, and all Ray cluster resources requests must be limited inside the current spark application.

-So that we cannot use this way.

-#### When `NodeProvider.create_node_with_resources_and_labels` is triggered, and node creation request is emitted, but it takes several minutes to launch a new spark worker nodes and create ray worker node, during the creation pending period, how to notify Ray autoscaler that the Ray worker node is pending creation, but not creation failure ?
+#### When `NodeProvider.create_node_with_resources_and_labels` is triggered, and node creation request is emitted, but it takes several minutes to launch a new spark worker node and create ray worker node, during the creation pending period, how to notify Ray autoscaler that the Ray worker node is pending creation, but not creation failure ?

 Once `NodeProvider.create_node_with_resources_and_labels` is called, node creation request is emitted, and in spark node provider, this node status is marked as "setting-up", once the ray worker node is actually launched, spark node provider changes the node status to "up-to-date", if it detects the ray worker node is down, spark node provider removes the node out of active node list.